MarcoSelvatici/Blue/oss1017/README-INDIV-OSS1017.md

 Each test case is a tuple containing a test name, the input to the runtime as well as the expected output, whether it be a literal, a partially applied function, or an error.
 The Testbench is run by calling `testAll()`.
+The majority of tests run when using `testAll()` are for the complete runtime.
+There are however a few tests which check the functionality of specific functions such as `combinatorReduc` and `evalBuiltin` which are tested in the `tests_combinator_reduc` and `tests_eval_builtin` test cases.

 A single program/AST can be evaluated by applying an input tree to the function `singleEval`.